dmattek/ARCOS/README.md

                        collid)]
 ```

-In the following plot, objects that participate in a collective event
+In the following plot, objects that participate in the collective event
 are indicated by red dots.
 The red polygon indicates a convex hull.

 <img src="man/figures/README-ex1plotColl-1.png" width="100%" />